Tags. How To Insert Subscriber’s Data into Newsletters

 Salutation according to gender

-To start a newsletter with a different salutation by gender you can use a combination of tags {title}
+To start a newsletter with a different salutation by gender, you can use a combination of tags {title} and {name}.
+For example

 Good morning {title} {name},

-is replaced with Mr. or Mrs. or the texts you set on Subscription>Form
+The {title} is replaced with Mr., Mrs., or the texts you set on Forms/Standard fields panel.

 Subscription, cancellation, profile page URL tags